Baltoli/project-docs/notes/log.md

   of the trace, but exponential in the complexity of the program itself.
 * Did some major refactoring of the dissertation, moving echo performance analysis into the evaluation section.
+* Wrote up an initial version of the abstract.
+* Investigating a more proper move to LLVM 3.5 to get the upgrade ball rolling - having the test suite means I'm less likely to break things when API methods change.

+## 7/5/2017

+* Pushing on with a proper upgrade to LLVM 3.5 - still some refactors left from Robert's comments but not urgent.
+* Getting close to an upgrade as far as 3.9 - this is for more up to date than before, so is a big improvement.
+Some weird stuff with lit going on, but for the most part it all seems to work OK.

+## 8/5/1017

+* Trying to finish the LLVM 3.9 upgrade properly.
+* Got the upgrade to 4.0 working - TESLA now up to date with stable LLVM!
+* Works using a preinstalled (i.e. non-source build) of LLVM 4.0 on OS X as well now.
+* Added a simpler motivating example to the background section.
+* General reading to make sure everything basically makes sense before sending back to Robert for specific comments.